SeriousGuy888/HATApedia/content/articles/Arvi.md

 Arvi left to found the new city of [[Neville]].

 # Minehut Ban
-Arvi was banned from Minehut for a month on 2023-04-12.
+Arvi was banned from Minehut for a month on 2023-04-12 for saying the word "gay".
+He later appealed the ban.

-*minehut moment*
+> minehut moment